converged-computing/mummi-experiments/experiments/aws-march-2025/state-machine-flux/README.md

 ```

 If you have trouble (it seems to be spinning on the autoscaling group) delete the efs filesystem and the autoscaling group in the AWS console.

+## Analysis

+- TODO: Account for saving of output for failed jobs too (a pro and con)!